 Adult siblings don’t always see caregiving needs the same way.
-One child may have the impression that a parent is doing fine at home, while another feels that they need extra help.
-This is especially common if family members are spread out geographically or spend different amounts of time with aging loved ones.
+One child may have the impression that a parent is doing fine at home, while another feels that the parent needs extra help.
+This is especially common if family members are spread out geographically or spend different amounts of time with the aging loved one.

-An outside opinion can often help resolve this issue.
-Arrange for a geriatric care manager to visit your loved one’s home for a safety assessment.
-Also consult your parent’s primary doctor about recent deterioration and developing physical challenges.
+An outside opinion can often help resolve issues.
+Arrange for a geriatric care manager or therapist to visit your loved one’s home for a safety assessment.
+Also, consult your parent’s primary doctor about recent deterioration or any developing physical challenges.

-Once care needs are established, the next step is deciding who will provide care.
-If you think a senior living community may be a good solution, our Senior Living Advisors have experience matching seniors’ needs and lifestyle preferences with communities across the U.S. In some cases, a parent may refuse to move to assisted living.
+Once you establish care needs, the next step is deciding who will provide the care.
+If a family decides a senior living community may be a good solution, A Place for Mom’s Senior Living Advisors have experience matching seniors’ needs and lifestyle preferences with communities across the U.S. In some cases, a parent may refuse to move to assisted living.
 It’s important to respect your parent’s autonomy and wishes whenever possible.

-If your loved one will remain at home, sibling help can range from financial assistance to daily visits.
+If your loved one will remain at home, help from you and your siblings can range from financial assistance to daily visits.
 If you or another sibling are considering full-time caregiving, read these top 10 duties of a senior caregiver to better understand what the role requires.

 Often the child who lives closest to their aging parent, or has the closest emotional relationship, will assume the main caregiver role.
-When other family members don’t readily offer to help, the primary caregiver can feel isolated, alone, and resentful.
+When other family members don’t readily offer to help, the primary caregiver can feel isolated and alone, leading to caregiver sibling resentment.

-From a distance, it may not be clear to family members just how difficult caregiving has become for you.
-Sometimes, your role as primary caregiver is unavoidable due to family dynamics.
+From a distance, it may not be clear to family members just how difficult caregiving has become.
+Sometimes, the role of primary caregiver is unavoidable for one person due to family dynamics.

-If siblings live far away, or have never had a close relationship with your parent, they may not be able to provide in-person support.
-Suggest how they can help from afar with things like finances, appointment scheduling, meals, or emotional support.
+If siblings live far away or have never had a close relationship with the parent, they may not be able to provide in-person support.
+But family members can still help from afar with things like finances, meals, appointment scheduling, or emotional support.
 Financial support can also help pay for part-time home care, which can give respite to an overworked family caregiver.

 Sometimes one child takes over the caregiving role and leaves other family members in the dark, perhaps even limiting access to the elderly loved one.

 If possible, call or write to your sibling, explaining your feelings and desire to be more involved in the parent’s care.
 If your relationship with the caregiving sibling is strained, strive to maintain ongoing communication with your parent through phone calls, email, or letters.

 Your sibling may have your relative’s best interests at heart, but in some instances — especially if you feel as if your loved one’s perceptions of you have changed drastically, or if you’ve been cut out of a will or legal document — your sibling may be manipulating an elderly parent for their own gain.
-If your sibling is acting as a gatekeeper and prevents you from reaching your parents, and you have reason to believe there may be abuse or exploitation involved, call local Adult Protective Services to intervene.
+If your sibling is acting as a gatekeeper and prevents you from reaching your parents, and you have serious reason to believe there may be abuse or exploitation involved, call local Adult Protective Services to intervene.

 Even if your sibling is angry, remember that you’re putting the health and safety of your parents first, and doing so may make intervention necessary.

-If you believe your siblings just aren’t aware of your efforts, try to schedule visits or video calls, or request doctor testimony or the assistance of a geriatric care manager to explain the severity of the situation.
+If you believe your siblings just aren’t aware of your efforts, schedule visits or video calls, or request doctor testimony or the assistance of a geriatric care manager to explain the severity of the situation.

 If your siblings refuse to help due to past trauma or current circumstances, that’s their right.
-See if they are willing to help financially, or provide you with emotional support, even if they won’t interact with aging parents.
+See if they’re willing to help financially or provide you with emotional support, even if they won’t interact with aging parents.

-When immediate family members come together to care for aging parents, they often revert to dysfunctional and unhealthy roles from the past.
+When immediate family members come together to care for aging parents, they may revert to dysfunctional and unhealthy roles from the past.
 Think of all the times Mom or Dad broke up your fights as kids.
-It’s important for everyone to simply remember that this is about what’s best for them, not your longstanding arguments.
+It’s important for everyone to simply remember that this is about what’s best for the parent, not your long-standing sibling rivalries.

 Sometimes a neutral third party is the only way to calm feuding family members.
 Representatives from the National Family Caregiver Support Program or your local chapter of the Area Agency on Aging could act as mediators.
-A doctor or geriatric care manager can also mediate.
+A counselor, doctor, or geriatric care manager can also mediate.
 Costs for mediation services will vary depending on where you seek services.
 Be sure to check with insurance providers for more information about costs and fees.

 Sometimes, adult children realize that their loved one needs care, but the parent refuses to see it as an option.
 This can lead to a divide between siblings who want to follow their parent’s wishes and those who know it isn’t feasible.

-Listen to their concerns.
-Emphasize your role as an advocate who wants to maintain the quality of life they enjoy, and show how senior living or in-home care can help a parent maintain the lifestyle they already enjoy.
+Listen to concerns.
+Emphasize your role as an advocate for your parent’s quality of life, and show how senior living or in-home care can help a parent maintain the lifestyle they already enjoy.
 This may be a difficult conversation to broach — framing the discussion based on your parent’s needs can help.

 Sometimes older parents have an outdated view of senior living.
 Explain that today’s assisted living communities are very different from the nursing homes where they may remember their own parents or grandparents living.

-Suggest you see communities together, whether through in-person visits or a virtual tour.
-After understanding the amenities and lifestyle senior living has to offer, they may be more likely to make the transition.
+Suggest that you all explore communities together, whether through in-person visits or a virtual tour.
+After understanding the amenities and lifestyle senior living has to offer, parents may be more likely to make the transition.

-It’s a harsh reality that, as they age, many loved ones experience significant personality changes due to physical decline or dementia.
+It’s a harsh reality that, as they age, many people experience significant personality changes due to physical decline or dementia.
 It can be challenging to know what to do following a parent’s dementia diagnosis.
-You may find that the parent you’ve been close with your entire life is physically threatening or verbally abusing you, and your siblings won’t believe it’s happening.
+You may find that the parent you’ve been close with your entire life is now acting against you, and your siblings may not believe it’s happening.

 Take a step back and remember that this isn’t your fault.

 Caregiver burnout is especially common in this situation, which can cause your own health and relationships to suffer.
-If you’re a full-time caregiver who’s decided to keep a loved one at home, consider adult daycare, occasional respite stays, or weekly in-home care.
+If you’re a full-time caregiver who’s decided to keep a loved one at home, consider adult day care, occasional respite stays, or weekly in-home care.
 The National Family Caregiver Support Program can also offer guidance and resources to people experiencing caregiver burnout.

 Your aging parent may threaten or attempt to manipulate you when the topic of outside senior care is broached.
-Recognize that this is another sign they need professional help, and get siblings or your local police department’s elder affairs officer involved.
+Recognize that this is another sign they need professional help, and, if necessary, get siblings or your local police department’s elder affairs officer involved.
 The safety of you and your loved one should always be the priority.

 Finances play an enormous role in how siblings choose to care for their aging parents.
 The cost of senior living often seems overwhelming and can deter families from exploring all of their options.

 If your aging loved one does require in-home care, hospice, or senior living, who will pay for it?
-Should residual expenses be split evenly between siblings, or should those with higher incomes pay more?
+Should residual expenses be split evenly between siblings, or should the siblings with higher incomes pay more?

 Try to make these financial decisions and establish a budget in advance.
 Ask your parents how much money they’ve saved and if they’ve taken out a long-term care insurance policy or qualify for other assistance.

 If you and your family decide that aging at home is the best option for your loved one, recognize the financial repercussions.
 From food and medicine to potential home health services, providing in-home care for a loved one can be economically draining.

-If you don’t have money available for outside care, or to support a parent in-home, see if a family member can get paid to be a caregiver.
-If your loved one qualifies for Medicaid or Veterans Aid (VA) benefits, in some states you may be able to secure a caregiving stipend.
+If you don’t have money available for outside care or to support a parent in-home, see if a family member can get paid to be a caregiver.
+If your loved one qualifies for Medicaid or Veterans Affairs (VA) benefits, some states allow for a caregiving stipend.

 End-of-life care is controversial.
 One child may want to arrange hospice care for a terminally ill parent, while another may advocate that every day lived is a victory.
-In both cases, family members want what is best for their aging parent, but they disagree about what that means.
+In both cases, family members want what’s best for their aging parents, but they disagree about what that means.

-End-of-life conflicts can be avoided when seniors, well before a medical care crisis.
+End-of-life conflicts can be avoided when seniors write a living will long before a medical care crisis.
 Also called a health care directive, a living will specifies end-of-life wishes.
-Ask that they pre-designate a power of attorney, or durable power of attorney, to carry out these requests.
+Ask the parent to pre-designate a power of attorney — or a durable power of attorney — to carry out these requests.

-If you’re worried that power of attorney could be contested in your family, have all documents signed by a lawyer or notarized at your local post office or bank.
+No matter your family’s situation, have all documents reviewed by a lawyer or notarized at your local post office, library, or bank.

 Power of attorney is one of the most frequent conflicts between siblings with aging parents.
 This is partially due to misunderstandings about the position.